DruhanShah/Chess-local/README.md

 Also, the conversion of character to number for the pieces is not very efficient as it is intended to allow upgrade to a system where the chessboard can be actually printed in a GUI instead of just console.
 At the moment, the FEN input can only process the first two sections in a standard FEN.
 Processing for the later sections is a WIP :sweat_smile:

-## Chess Board (JavaScript)
+## Chess-Board (JavaScript)
-The webpage uses JavaScript DOM manipulation every time a move is made.
-Drag-and-drop moving is not implemented yet, and neither are the rules of piece movement. ```1.
-Kxe8 1-0``` is a perfectly valid move at the moment.
-These two issues are WIPs too.
+A standard chessboard display that can move pieces with clicks.
+Drag-and-drop implementation is a WIP.
+For the rules, the movement patterns of the pieces have been added, but checks, pins, castling, _en passant_ and promotion are WIPs too.

 ### What is FEN?
 Forsyth-Edwards Notation is a method of representing a board position with some extra information in a single string.